We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The motor uses the Smart-Response drive system technology that the company claims is hardworking and built to accommodate high-intensity workouts.
 It also uses quiet-drive incline technology.

 This model also features a maximum 40% incline and a -6% decline.
-Additionally, a fitness instructor can remotely control these settings as part of a person’s workout.
+Additionally, a fitness instructor can remotely control these settings during a person’s workout.

-However, this treadmill is the most expensive model the company offers.
+• most expensive model that the company offers

 Best for an incline experience and large console: